zwr17/MLMC-AVE/README.md

-# Multi-Event-Localization-by-Audio-Visual-Fusion-with-Omnidirectional-Camera-and-Microphone-Array
+# MLMC-AVE dataset

+MLMC-AVE is short for multi-label multi-channel audio-visual event.

-This program is for the audio-visual recognition task for more real life in a school or an office.
+This program is for the audio-visual event localization task for more real life in a school or an office.
 The dataset is made up of omnidirectional video and corresponding 8-channel audio.
 We film the omnidirectional video by theta-v and 8-channel audio by the Tamago device.
 <div align=center><img width="550" src="https://github.com/zwr17/Multi-Event-Localization-by-Audio-Visual-Fusion-with-Omnidirectional-Camera-and-Microphone-Array/blob/main/device_dataset.png"/></div>

 ## Details